Healing cavities naturally

 While calcium does make up much of the tooth enamel, increasing your calcium intake from "any old source" may not help heal your teeth.

-Calcium from foods - Recommended easily absorbable calcium sources to heal cavities include raw organic milk and vegan sources of calcium such as sesame seed, almonds, and raw greens.
+Calcium from foods - Recommended easily absorbable calcium sources include raw organic milk and vegan sources of calcium such as sesame seed, almonds, and raw greens.
 There are several inexpensive foods rich in minerals and trace elements such as seaweed and organic blackstrap molasses.
 Also see this surprising but possibly highly effective "calcium supplement".

 Calcium from supplements - not recommended: a variety of calcium supplements are available but typically not bioavailable and therefore not readily usable by the body.